 Let the agent do their job

-Similarly, I advise you leave the property while the agent is showing people round.
-More often than not, property vendors show the minute detail of a property (which may be important to them) though I find buying decisions usually hinge on the ‘bigger picture’.
+Similarly, we advise you leave the property while the agent is showing people round.
+More often than not, property vendors show the minute detail of a property (which may be important to them) though buying decisions usually hinge on the ‘bigger picture’.
 The agent should find it easier to allow people viewing your home to quietly absorb what they are looking at if you aren’t there.
 If they are serious and come back for a second viewing, it might help to meet at that stage.

 Put yourself in the buyer’s shoes